Parker-Isaacson/Render.md/README.md

 Restrictions to how this will compile are strict.
 - All elements that start a line must be followed by a space, and have no spaces before them.
 - No nesting is allowed.
-- Horizontal Rules must be the only elemet on a line, other text in the line will be ignored.
+- Horizontal Rules must be the only elemet on a line.
+Along with the start and end for Fenced Code Blocks.
 - Heading ID's must be at the end of the line.

 ## Adjustments